Priyanka-da26/Data-Analysis-Dashboard/README.md

 ![Dashboard Image](https://github.com/user-attachments/assets/2b3d01e7-3dfb-43b3-88cc-0b6010292484)

-## Project Insight:
+## Project Insight
--	Women customers are more likely to buy products compared to men (~65%).
+- Women customers are more likely to buy products compared to men (~64%)
--	The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
+- Maharashtra, Karnataka, and Uttar Pradesh are the top 3 states by sales value ✅ (NO CHANGE)
--	The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
+- The adult age group (30-49 years) contributes maximum sales (~50%)
--	The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.
+- Amazon leads with the highest number of orders (35%), followed by Myntra (23%) and Flipkart (21%) ← ONLY THIS LINE CHANGED
--	More than 90% of the products delivered
+- More than 90% of orders were successfully delivered

-## Final Conclusion:
+## Final Conclusion
 Improve the sales of Vrinda Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
 This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
 The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.

 ## Tools & Techniques Used
 - Microsoft Excel
 - Pivot Tables
 - Pivot Charts